rushang7-eGov/synchronize-at-gateway/README.md

 ### Enhancements:

 Currently all the correlationIds and responses are stored in an in-memmory HashMap and HashSet.
-Following files can be modified to support storing the data in a database:
+CorrelationIdResponseRepository.java can be modified to support storing this data in cache, database, etc.
-1. CorrelationIdRepository.java
-2. ResponseRepository.java